wrdwllm/df_lab/content/Resources/Urban Ecology Study.md

-#todo/summarise #resource/official
+---
+title: "Urban Ecology Study"
+tags:
+  - resource/official
+  - todo/summarise
+---

 Urban ecology refers to the "interplay between people, nature, and the environment in urbanised areas."

-The study provides design guidelines to achieve four key areas of the [[#Framework Goals|Framework goals]]:
+The study provides design guidelines to achieve four key areas of the [[ Goals|Framework goals]]:

 - Urban forest
 - Urban heat